richardanaya/c-to-webassembly/README.md

 # llvm-9-wasm

-This is a simple project for compiling C with clang and llvm to web assembly
+This is a simple project for compiling C with 'clang' and 'llvm' to web assembly

 First you will need to install dependencies as per the LLVM website https://apt.llvm.org/